-In accordance with the Student Handbook, an incomplete (I) grade will be given only in extraordinary circumstances and at the discretion of the instructor.
-The incomplete must be negotiated and the Incomplete Grade Report Form completed and signed before the end of the semester.
-The student must complete course requirements before the end of the subsequent semester.
-If the coursework is not completed within the agreed-upon period, the incomplete (I) grade will automatically convert to an "F."
+In accordance with the university Student Handbook, an incomplete (I) grade will be given only in extraordinary circumstances and at the discretion of the instructor.
+The incomplete must be negotiated with the instructor, and the Incomplete Grade Report Form completed and signed by all parties before the end of the semester.
+The student must complete course requirements by the agreed upon date but no later than the end of the subsequent semester.
+If the coursework is not completed within the agreedupon period, the incomplete (I) grade will automatically convert to an "F."